Take Care Of Your Gut

-Gut Associated Lymphoid Tissue (GALT) found in the intestines and comprises lymphocytes, macrophages, Peyer’s patches and lymph nodes.
+Gut Associated Lymphoid Tissue (GALT) is found in the intestines and comprises lymphocytes, macrophages, Peyer’s patches and lymph nodes.

-It is relevant to a healthy body, because it is the largest collection of immune cells, about 70% of all antibody producing cells in the body are in the GALT, so this makes your gut the most important part of your immune system.
+It is relevant to a healthy body because it is the largest collection of immune cells, about 70% of all antibody-producing cells in the body are in the GALT, so this makes your gut the most important part of your immune system.

 Sadly, many suffer from poor digestion.
 There are several unpleasant, yet common, digestive disorders (such as leaky gut syndrome, Irritable Bowel Syndrome and dysbiosis) and inflammatory bowel diseases (such as Crohn’s disease and ulcerative colitis), which do cause pain and distress.

-In many cases, dietary improvements, and avoiding certain irritant and/or inflammatory foods, could help alleviating the symptoms of digestive issues - if not eliminate them altogether.
+In many cases, dietary improvements, and avoiding certain irritant and/or inflammatory foods, could help alleviate the symptoms of digestive issues - if not eliminate them altogether.
 Similarly, many people choose to support their balanced digestive health diet with health supplements*.
 For example, multi-strain probiotics, high-quality dietary fiber, natural colon cleansers, digestive enzymes etc.

 - Cooking destroys enzymes naturally present in food to assist in their digestion.